NashWellington/NNES/compatibility.md

 ## Silver Surfer
 * Goes back to title screen after stage selection
-* Audio is probably not correct

 ## Slalom

 ## Super Mario Bros.
-* Mapper 0, 32K PRG-ROM, 8K CHR-ROM
-* No animation when going into/out of a pipe (Mario just appears/disappears)
-* Mushroom/star/power up sprites are invisible for a second after appearing

 ## Tennis